python-summit/python-summit.github.io/content/pages/recordings.rst

 Python Summit Talk Recordings
 =============================

-We recorded all the talks at the 2017 edition of our conference.
-Over the next few weeks, we will publish the videos and accompanying slides here!
+We record all the talks at our conference.
+You can find the recordings as well as the talk slides on this page!

 2017
 ----